-Note 9 - Employee Retention Credit (ERC)
+Note 10 - Employee Retention Credit (ERC)

-The Coronavirus Aid, Relief, and Economic Security Act provided an employee retention credit (the credit) which is a refundable tax credit against certain employment taxes of up to \$5,000 per employee for eligible employers.
-The credit is equal to 50% of qualified wages paid to employees, capped at \$10,000 of qualified wages through December 31, 2020.
-The Consolidated Appropriations Act of 2021 and the American Rescue Plan Act of 2021 expanded the availability of the credit, extended the credit through September 30, 2021, and increased the credit to 70% of qualified wages, capped at \$7,000 per quarter.
-The Foundation has preliminarily determined they will receive an approximate benefit from the credit of \$35,000 related to 2020 and 2021 wages.
-The Foundation has recorded contribution revenue for the credit in the amount of \$32,851 as of December 31, 2022.
+The Coronavirus Aid, Relief, and Economic Security Act provided an employee retention credit (the credit) which is a refundable tax credit against certain employment taxes for eligible employers.
+The credit is equal to 50% of qualified wages paid to employees, capped at \$10,000 per employee per quarter through December 31, 2020.
+The Consolidated Appropriations Act of 2021 and the American Rescue Plan Act of 2021 expanded the availability of the credit, extended the credit through September 30, 2021, and increased the credit to 70% of qualified wages, capped at \$7,000 per employee per quarter.
+The Foundation preliminarily determined they will receive an approximate benefit from the credit of about \$108,000 related to 2020 and 2021 wages.
+The Foundation has recorded contribution revenue for the credit in the amount of \$116,346 as of December 31, 2023.